 - 1. Firstly, observed benefit amount is assumed to be entirely referring to "Benefits for early retirement" for individuals who are pensioners, or sick or disabled, or inactive, or report "other" employment status if they report either full-time "pensioner" or some months "pensioner" and some months "in work" and at the same time are aged between the minimum age for early retirement (55) and one year younger than regular retirement age (64). - 2.
 Secondly, the observed aggregate benefit amount is assumed to be entirely referring to "unemployment benefits II (ALG II)" for individuals who have not been assigned early retirement benefits and who do not report "unemployed" or who report exactly the basic benefit rate for ALG II.
 Benefits are also assigned for all individuals who do report "unemployed" if also report not to be "actively searching for a job" (in order to disentangle ALG II from ALG I).
-In addition ALG II is assigned to all individuals who report "unemployed" and 12 months spent in unemployment if they have ever been in work fewer months than the median months among the unemployed.
+In addition ALG II is assigned to all individuals who report "unemployed" and 12 months spent in unemployed. - 3.
+Thirdly, observed benefits are assigned to "unemployment benefits I (ALG I)" for those who report "unemployed", and 12 months spent in unemployment, and "actively searching for a job", and have at least been employed 12 months in their life (eligibility criterion for ALG I), and are aged younger than regular retirement age (65), and are currently working less than 15 hours a week (threshold for ALG I receipt), and earn less than 165 euros per months from employment (maximum additional earnings threshold for ALG I), and are not in receipt of ALG II.

-- 3. Thirdly, observed benefits are assigned to "unemployment benefits I (ALG I)" for those who report "unemployed", and 12 months spent in unemployment, and "actively searching for a job", and have at least been employed 12 months in their life (eligibility criterion for ALG I), and are aged younger than regular retirement age (65), and are currently working less than 15 hours a week (threshold for ALG I receipt), and earn less than 165 euros per months from employment (maximum additional earnings threshold for ALG I), and are not in receipt of ALG II. - 4.
-Then, observed benefits are assigned to "severance payments" for all individuals who report "unemployed", and less than 11 months spent in unemployment (proxy for short-term character of these benefits), and are not in receipt of ALG II. - 5.
+- 4. Then, observed benefits are assigned to "severance payments" for all individuals who report "unemployed", and less than 11 months spent in unemployment (proxy for short-term character of these benefits), and are not in receipt of ALG II. - 5.
 Next, observed benefits are assigned to "benefits for business start-ups" for individuals who report "self-employed", and who are aged at least as old as the retirement age, and are not in receipt of ALG II. - 6.
 Then, observed benefits are assigned to "benefits for re-training" for individuals who do not report "self-employed", and who are aged at least as old as the retirement age, and are not in receipt of ALG II.
 Also the remaining residual is assigned to these benefits. - 7.
 Finally, some ex-post corrections based on the magnitude of and compatibility among the benefits has been carried out.
-By way of example, individuals that after the previous procedure were assigned to receive (non-contributory) unemployment benefit II, but the magnitude of the benefit was well above the minimum-income threshold, were in this step "ex-post" reclassified to being recipient of (contributory) unemployment benefit I. This last step in the disaggregation procedure was not necessary for SILC2008 data.
-However, the particular situation in which the German labour market was in 2009 has made it necessary when preparing the data of SILC2010.
-For further details, please see sections 4.1.2 and 4.1.3.
+By way of example, individuals that after the previous procedure were assigned to receive (non-contributory) unemployment benefit II, but the magnitude of the benefit was well above the minimum-income threshold, were in this step "ex-post" reclassified to being recipient of (contributory) unemployment benefit I.